What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 Kailua-Kona Things to Do When it Rains

 - Hulihe’e Palace in downtown Kailua-Kona offers guided tours of the former residence of Kamehameha the Great.
-The palace is small but the history of this place goes deep.
+Although the palace is small, its history is deep.

 - Ocean Riders Seahorse Farm is the place to learn about seahorses with the kids!